openstates/documentation/api/v2/root-nodes.rst

 bill
 ----

-Look up a single bill by ID or (jurisdiction, session, identifier) combo.
+Look up a single bill by ID, URL, or (jurisdiction, session, identifier) combo.

 This will return a single :ref:`BillNode` object with the specified bill.